 Kelowna RU7 Infill Housing and Development

-Countries across the globe are continuously devising ways of combatting the deficit in infrastructure, especially housing in urban cities that result from rural-urban drift.
+Countries across the globe are continuously wwwising ways of combating the deficit in infrastructure, especially housing in urban cities that result from rural-urban drift.
 The city of Kelowna, one of the largest in British Columbia and the population of the city has increased steadily over the years.
 In a bid to help build a healthy community, the city of Kelowna introduced the infill housing idea.

 The Kelowna RU7 is quite similar to the popular RU6 zoning with the major difference being the maximum number of units allowed in a lot.
 While the RU6 allows a maximum of 2 units in a lot, the RU7 zoning concept allows for between 2 and 4 units per lot depending on the lot width.